Pressio/pressio4py/docs/pages/demos/demo4.md

 We see that for this toy example, the full solution is recovered very well with Galerkin with just a few POD modes.
 @image html demo4.png

+@m_class{m-block m-warning}

+@par Warning
+Note that using the mask to mimic hyper-reduction is only helpful to assess the accuracy but not the computational performance.
+This is because the "masked" problem still requires the FOM to compute the full kernels.
+Hyper-reduction becomes computationally very efficient if implemented without the mask, which we will show in subsequent demos.